cypress-io/cypress-documentation/source/guides/tooling/typescript-support.md

 ## Types for custom commands

-When adding custom commands to the `cy` object, you should add their types to avoid TypeScript errors.
-You can find an example in {% url "cypress-example-todomvc Custom commands" https://github.com/cypress-io/cypress-example-todomvc#custom-commands %} repo.
+When adding custom commands to the `cy` object, you can add their types to avoid TypeScript errors.
+You can find an example in the {% url "cypress-example-todomvc custom commands" https://github.com/cypress-io/cypress-example-todomvc#custom-commands %} repo.

 ## Types for custom assertions

-If you extend Cypress assertions with custom ones, you should extend the assertion types to make the TypeScript compiler understand the new methods.
+If you extend Cypress assertions, you can extend the assertion types to make the TypeScript compiler understand the new methods.
 See the {% url "Recipe: Adding Chai Assertions" https://github.com/cypress-io/cypress-example-recipes#adding-chai-assertions %} for instructions.